 Each student enrolled in the Nursing program must meet the mathematics proficiency requirements at selected intervals during the program.

-Clinical experiences for nursing students are scheduled by the Nursing Department and include day, evening and weekend timeframe.
-Students from the day time program will have evening clinical hours assigned in specialty areas.
+Clinical experiences for Nursing students are scheduled by the Nursing Department and may include day and/or evening and weekend timeframes.
+Students in the day time option will have evening clinical hours assigned in specialty areas.
 Students are responsible for providing their own transportation to clinical and community facilities in Broome and surrounding counties.
 All clinical components run concurrently with lecture.
-In order to progress, students must satisfactorily complete the clinical component corresponding with each theory course.
+In order to progress, students must satisfactorily complete all clinical components.

 In order to progress, students must also complete assignments in the Nursing Skills Center Lab & Computer Lab.
 These assignments are completed both inside and outside of class time.

 The Nursing Program must be completed within 4 academic years of the date of enrollment in Nursing Courses.

 Students must receive a "C" or better in all Nursing, Biology, Microbiology, and Pharmacology courses in order to progress in the Program.

 In order to be eligible for licensure as a Registered Nurse, graduates must meet the criteria for good "moral character" as determined by the New York State Education Department.